Assorion/FNF-Assorion-Mirror/README.md

 6. Windows XP?
 Well no. This engine can't exactly be compiled for XP.
 But I do plan on making a port with most of it's features, that will be later though.
 7. This is based off of the 0.2.6 version.
 Yup.
 Before week 6 was even a thing lol.
-8. Songs and Data folder have been merged into the songs&data folder.
+8. Songs and Data folder have been merged into the songs-data folder.

 ## Screenshots ?